Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1872.

 Location.
 39° 28.52′ N, 77° 22.068′ W. Marker is in Walkersville, Maryland, in Frederick County.
-Marker can be reached from Fountain Rock Court east of Fountain Rock Road, on the right when traveling east.
+It can be reached from Fountain Rock Court east of Fountain Rock Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 8511 Fountain Rock Court, Walkersville MD 21793, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), February 9, 2019
+Photographed by Devry Becker Jones (CC0), February 9, 2019

 Credits.
 This page was last revised on February 12, 2019.
 It was originally submitted on February 9, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 265 times since then and 31 times this year.
+This page has been viewed 622 times since then and 34 times this year.
 Photos: 1, 2. submitted on February 9, 2019, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.